duffman/SwiftArmyKnife/README.md

 # Swift Utilities
-Small collection of Swift Utilities for Object Reflection, Structured Trees, JSON, XML
+Swift Utilities for Object Reflection, Structured Trees, JSON, XML Structured Trees is ported from my Pascal collection of tools with added RTTI